wangziqi2013/wangziqi2013.github.io/_posts/2018-07-09-Fast Serializable Multi-Version Concurrency Control for Main-Memory Database Systems.markdown

 by writing the same data item, the one that commits first wins and the other must abort.
 As an alternative, OracleDB detects write-write conflcits eagerly, which is called "First Writer Wins".
 Transactions that speculatively write a data item needs to lock the item first.
 If the lock is already held by another transaction, then a write-write conflict is detected, and the transaction aborts.
 The write set is also checked during validation.
+On the other hand, to achieve Serializable, transactions must verify that their read sets are not changed by concurrenct transactions.
+This is usually implemented as re-reading all data items in the read set and checking their most up-to-date versions after locking data items in the write set.
+In either case, if the validation returns successfully, then a commit timestamp is obtained, and speculative data items are made public by tagging them with the commit timestamp.

 In practice, MVCC is favored by commercial database vendors over other concurrency control schemes such as Optimistic Concurrency Control (OCC) and Two-Phase Locking (2PL) for the following reasons.
 First, compared with